Saigon Central Post Office, the old face of Ho Chi Minh City

-The 14 telephone booths are there to serve the daily communication, also is a place frequented to make the photograph.
+The 14 telephone booths are there to serve the daily communication, also as a place frequented to make photographs.
 Either as an architectural heritage or restful stopover, this post office remains as it has been for more than a century where people come to send letters, gifts, flowers... at any time.

 A nostalgic place and popular with young graduates and fiancés who come to take photos